WordPress/classic-editor/readme.txt

 == Changelog ==

+= 1.6 =
+* Updated for WordPress 5.5.
+* Fixed minor issues with calling deprecated functions and needlessly registering uninstall hook.

 = 1.5 =
 * Updated for WordPress 5.2 and Gutenberg 5.3.
 * Enhanced and fixed the "open posts in the last editor used to edit them" logic.